All Gender Restrooms: Single stall women's and single stall men's restroom in the basement

 During its tenure as a Campus Ministries building, the K-House served as a chapel that worked closely with the PSU community.
 The Portland Campus Ministries was founded in 1960 as the Cooperative Campus Christian Ministry (CCCM), an ecumenical organization supported by various Portland-based Christian groups.
 CCCM (Portland Campus Christian Ministry by 1964) was initially located at 621 SW Hall St (now the site of Parking Structure 1) and later on a site now occupied by Fariborz Maseeh Hall in a building originally called Westminster House owned by the Presbyterians.
 Westminster House was then re-named Koinonia House in 1961 to better reflect the multi-denominational mission of the Ministry.
 After the group was forced to move due to the construction of first half of Fariborz Maseeh Hall, it constructed the current building which again carried the name Koinonia House (now Campus Public Safety).

-The separate retail space located in the basement of Campus Public Safety that currently houses Adjunct Faculty Offices was originally a coffee shop called, the Agora.
+The separate retail space located in the basement of Campus Public Safety was originally a coffee shop called, the Agora.
 During its existence, the Agora served as one of the unofficial campus 'living rooms' frequently hosting retirement parties, wedding receptions, and other social events including a regular 'sherry hour' following the Faculty Senate's monthly meetings.

 Gross Square Footage: 13,244

 Number of Levels: 3